-1. Infrastructure Must Adapt
+1. Infrastructure Adaptability

 In most traditional school settings, items on the network are often under total control of the IT department.
 This might include staff hardware, the computer lab, routers and projection equipment.
 By introducing mobile devices into the mix, the hardware is much harder to manage and ensure that students are using it effectively, particularly in BYOD environments.
 If students are allowed to leverage personal devices, there’s a chance that they could download malicious applications and not maintain the equipment correctly.
 This opens up vulnerabilities within the school network and can impact an institution’s ability to meet federal and industry regulations.

 School infrastructure must be able to support devices throughout the campus.